studersi/test-4/tutorial-7/README.md

 So that's something we can work with.
 It shows that the Core Rules detected a lot of malicious requests and we now have an idea which rules played a role in this.
 The rule triggered most frequently, 913120, is no surprise, and when you look upwards in the output, this all makes a lot of sense.

-###Step 5: Evaluating false alarms
+###Step 6: Evaluating false alarms

 So the *Nikto* scan set off thousands of alarms.
 They were likely justified.
 In the normal use of *ModSecurity*, things are a bit different.
-The Core Rules are designed and optimized to have as few false alarms as possible in paranoia level 1.
+The Core Rule Set is designed and optimized to have as few false alarms as possible in paranoia level 1.
 But in production use, there are going to be false positives sooner or later.
 Depending on the application, a normal installation will also see alarms and a lot of them will be false.
 And when you raise the paranoia level to become more vigilant towards attacks, the number of false positives will also rise.
 Actually, it will rise steeply when you move to PL 3 or 4; so steeply, some would call it exploding.

 In order to run smoothly, the configuration has to be fine tuned first.
 Legitimate requests and exploitation attempts need to be distinct.
 We want to achieve a high degree of separation between the two.
 We wish to configure *ModSecurity* and the CRS so the engine knows exactly how to distinguish between legitimate requests and attacks.

 False alarms are possible in both directions.
 Attacks that are not detected are called *false negatives*.
-The *Core Rules* are strict and careful to keep the number of *false negatives* low.
+The Core Rules are strict and careful to keep the number of *false negatives* low.
 An attacker needs to possess a great deal of savvy to circumvent the system of rules, especially at higher paranoia levels.
 Unfortunately, this strictness also results in alarms being triggered for normal requests.
 It is commonly the case that at a low degree of separation, you either get a lot of *false negatives* or a lot of *false positives*.
 Reducing the number of *false negatives* leads to an increase in *false positives* and vice versa.
 Both correlate highly with one another.

 We have to overcome this link: We want to increase the degree of separation in order to reduce the number of *false positives* without increasing the number of *false negatives*.
 We can do this by fine tuning the system of rules in a few places.
 We have to exclude certain rules from being executed for certain requests or parameters.
 But first we need to have a clear picture of the current situation: How many *false positives* are there and which of the rules are being violated in a particular context?
 How many *false positives* are we willing to allow on the system?
 Reducing them to zero will be extremely difficult to do, but percentages are something we can work with.
 A possible target would be: 99.99% of legitimate requests should pass without being blocked by the web application firewall.
 This is realistic, but involves a bit of work depending on the application.
 99.99% of requests without a false alarm is also a number where professional use starts.
 But I have setups where we are not willing to accept more than 1 false alarm in 1 million of requests.
 That's 99.9999%.